Hamburger Cross Icon

 ticket-history

 Queries the Lunar SQL database to count how many other PRs reference the same ticket.
+Resolves the ticket the same way the ticket collector does, so both agree on which one the PR is for.
 Writes .vcs.pr.ticket.reuse_count for policy evaluation.
-Detects ticket recycling abuse.

 jira ticket reuse compliance audit